Freechains/README/README.md

 - `host create`:     instantiates a peer locally (executed only once)
 - `host start`:      starts the local peer to serve requests (executed on every restart)
 - `crypto create`:   creates an identity
-- `chain join`:      joins a chain locally to post and read content
+- `chains join`:     joins a chain locally to post and read content
 - `chain post`:      posts to a chain locally
 - `chain get`:       reads a post locally
 - `chain traverse`:  iterates over (discovers) local posts
-- `chain send/recv`: synchronizes a local chain with a remote peer
+- `peer send/recv`:  synchronizes a local chain with a remote peer

 Follows a step-by-step execution: